-SMA is a very common diagnosis among genetic disorders, with its carrier frequency about 1 in 50.
+SMA is a prevalent diagnosis among genetic disorders, with its carrier frequency about 1 in 50.
 Thus, carrier testing would help in reproductive decision-making.
 It is based upon MLPA or real-time PCR, both semiquantitative assays, with the capability of diagnosing 93-95% of carriers with a single deletion of the SMN1 gene.
-It is usually performed only for a couple who are planning to conceive or who are of reproductive age.
+It is usually performed only for a couple who are planning to conceive or are of reproductive age.

 Couples undergoing such testing should go through the genetic counseling process to determine the risk of bearing a child with SMA.
-They should know that rare mutations, de novo mutations and the presence of both mutated copies of the SMN1 gene on the same chromosome, for instance, are not detected by this test, but may cause SMA.
-In individuals at risk for carrier status because of having siblings or children with SMA, the at-risk individual is tested first followed by the partner.
+They should know that rare mutations, de novo mutations and the presence of both mutated copies of the SMN1 gene on the same chromosome, for instance, are not detected by this test but may cause SMA.
+In individuals at risk for carrier status because of having siblings or children with SMA, the at-risk individual is tested first, followed by the partner.

 Prenatal diagnosis is performed only if both partners are carriers or have had an affected child previously.
 It is done by chorionic villus sampling but still cannot tell how severely a child may be affected, and thus the prognosis cannot be established.
 Thus, newborn screening is now being presented as a preferable option to identify affected children before becoming symptomatic and improving their quality of life.